 Langan / Le Cain are closely affiliated with Experimental Film Society, a company dedicated to the creation of uncompromisingly personal, formally challenging filmmaking.
 Based in Dublin, it has succeeded in forging a new and radically alternative Irish cinema.
 Through its distribution, their films have been widely screened at international venues and festivals.

 In 2016, Langan and Le Cain both attended the MA course in Art & Process at Crawford College of Art & Design, Cork, and subsequently participated in the exhibition slips, speaks at 12 Star Gallery, London that drew on the work of selected CCAD MA graduates.
 They have had retrospective screenings at Microscope Gallery, New York, and the Centre Culturel Irlandais, Paris.
 Their film Light/Sound is part of the permanent collection of the Collectif Jeune Cinéma, Paris.

 Select recent screenings, exhibitions and performances have taken place at: VISUAL as part of Carlow Arts Festival; VAI Get Together, IMMA; Process Festival, Riga; American Medium Gallery, New York; Cineautopsia: Festival de Cine Experimental de Bogotá, Colombia; Cinemateca Nacional de Ecuador, Quito; Triskel Christchurch Cinema, Cork.

-So far, they have completed ten moving image works together.
+So far, they have completed fifteen moving image works together:

 Light / Sound (9 mins, 2010), their first video, acclaimed by critic Fergus Daly as one of the top ten films of 2010 in the Senses of Cinema magazine end of year poll, was chosen for distribution by Paris-based experimental film cooperative Collectif Jeune Cinéma.